AdobeDocs/commerce-knowledge-base.en/help/how-to/general/check-disk-space-limit-for-magento-commerce-cloud.md

 ---
 title: Check disk space limit for Adobe Commerce on cloud infrastructure
-description: "To check how much space you have for each Adobe Commerce on cloud infrastructure environment:"
+description: 'To check how much space you have for each Adobe Commerce on cloud infrastructure environment:'
+exl-id: 0dd613e4-161f-403e-95a1-d228303693d3
 ---
 # Check disk space limit for Adobe Commerce on cloud infrastructure

 To check how much space you have for each Adobe Commerce on cloud infrastructure environment: